Mustavi-Ibne-Masum/mustavi-ibne-masum.github.io/_pages/about.md

 <p style="text-align:justify; color:black; font-family:Georgia">I am a recent graduate from the Department of CSE,
 <a href="https://aust.edu/">Ahsanullah University of Science and Technology</a>.
 I obtained my Bachelor's degree in Computer Science and
 Engineering from the same university.
-My career aspiration is to become a scientist and work in leading AI research laboratories.
+My career aspiration is to become a scientist and do research in my field.
 I am particularly interested in working on NLP and Vision works. </p>